Buy Me A Coffee

 Leica M4-P

-• When the Leica M4-P was announced in 1980, the viewfinder display was updated to include two new brightline frames: a 28mm frame, which appeared alongside the 90mm frame, and a 75mm frame, shown with the 50mm frame271.
+The Leica M4-P (the "P" stands for 'professional'), introduced in late 1980, succeeded the Leica M4-2360.
+The viewfinder display was updated to include two new brightline frames: a 28mm frame, which appeared alongside the 90mm frame, and a 75mm frame, shown with the 50mm frame271As a result, the Leica M4-P covers six fields of view: 28mm, 35mm, 50mm, 75mm, 90mm, and 135mm360.
+Other than these updates, the Leica M4-P is very similar to the Leica M4-2360

-• The M4-P was the final model in the complex M4 range.
-Introduced in 1981, it closely resembled the M4-2 but featured additional framelines for 28mm and 75mm lenses.
-It is generally regarded as more reliable than the M4-2 and tends to have a slightly higher resale value.
-Interestingly, the last thousand M4-P cameras were produced in Wetzlar, with serial numbers ranging from 1691951 to 1692950.
-However, some critics argued that the added frameline functions made the M4-P more complicated and less user-friendly.
-The M4-P is also compatible with a motor drive, similar to the M4-2, but unlike the original M4.
+All models, except for the last few, were produced in Canada341.
+The Canadian Leica M4-P models were mostly produced in black chrome, making the few silver chrome variants much more valuable311.
+The last thousand Leica M4-P cameras were produced in Wetzlar, with serial numbers ranging from 1691951 to 1692950.
+However, some critics argued that the added frameline functions made the Leica M4-P more complicated and less user-friendly.
+The Leica M4-P is also compatible with a motor drive, similar to the Leica M4-2, but unlike the original Leica M4.
 While this feature was more relevant during its professional use, it is less significant today311.

-• Leica M4-P was introduced in1980 and was discontinued in 1987.
-Had a height of 77mm, length of 138mm and width of 36mm.
+Leica M4-P had a height of 77mm, length of 138mm and width of 36mm.
 Viewfinder magnification is 0.72x and rangefinder base length is 48.0mm.
 Weight is 545g191.

 Special Editions of Leica M4-P: 122, 355, 357